Spin current injection via equal-spin Cooper pairs in ferromagnet/superconductor heterostructures

 \textit{Conclusion} We provide the first theoretical evidence that equal-spin Cooper pairs can enhance the injected spin current in superconducting nanostructures below the superconducting critical temperature.
-We anticipate such proof will play a crucial role in the interpretation of forthcoming experiments and influence developments in superconducting spintronics.
+We anticipate that such proof will play a crucial role in the interpretation of forthcoming experiments and will influence further developments for applications in the field of superconducting spintronics.